Skolkovo School of Synthesis of Digital Circuits

 A detailed description of the event is posted on the exhibition website in the "Business program" section (http://www.chipexpo.ru/programm) and applications for participation in the events of the business program are accepted.
 The exact schedule with distribution by day and hour will be posted later.

 Depending on the epidemiological situation, the business program will be held offline with broadcast on YouTube or online on a dedicated YouTube channel.

 Follow the announcements and subscribe to the newsletter !!!!

 Verilog HDL (Hardware Description Language) is a textual hardware description language.
 It is used for design, simulation, verification of digital microcircuits, boards and systems.

 The Verilog language was developed in 1984-1985 by Phil Moorby during his time at Gateway Design Automation.
-Then the first Verilog simulator appeared: Verilog-XL.
-Gateway was later acquired by Cadence Design Systems and made the Verilog HDL public domain in 1990.
-In 1995, the language became the IEEE-1364-1995 standard, IEEE Standard Hardware Description Language Based on the Verilog (R) Hardware Description Language.
+At the same time, the first Verilog simulator appeared: Verilog-XL.
+Gateway was later bought by Cadence Design Systems and made the Verilog HDL public domain in 1990.
+In IEEE-1364-1995, IEEE Standard Hardware Description Language Based on the Verilog (R) Hardware Description Language.

-Later, an "extended" version of the language appeared - this is SystemVerilog, developed by
+Later, an "extended" version of the language appeared - SystemVerilog, developed by Accellera (www.accellera.org).

 How to learn to design, model and verify circuits on Verilog?

 The main problem of learning this language for people who already know how to program: Verilog requires a different mental model of computation.
 Not instruction chains, as in classical programming languages, but parallel combinational logic clouds that store states in sequential logic registers.